rstam/specifications/source/sessions/driver-sessions.rst

         ...
     }

-Whenever a driver receives a cluster time from a mongos it MUST compare it to the current highest seen cluster time for the cluster.
+Whenever a driver receives a cluster time from a server it MUST compare it to the current highest seen cluster time for the cluster.
 If the new cluster time is higher than the highest seen cluster time it MUST become the new highest seen cluster time.
 Two cluster times are compared using only the BsonTimestamp